h2oai/h2o-3/h2o-docs/src/product/admissible.rst

 Glossary
 --------

+- **Admissible Features**: These variables have two key characteristics: they are highly predictive and at the same time safe to use in the sense that they share very little predictive information with any protected attributes (e.g. age, gender, race).
-- **Admissible Machine Learning**: Admissible machine learning is a new technology that can balance fairness, interpretability, and accuracy.
+- **Admissible Machine Learning**: Admissible machine learning is a new information-theoretic learning framework which aims to create models that can balance fairness, interpretability, and accuracy.
+- **Conditional Mutual Information (CMI)**: CMI measures the expected value of the mutual information of two random variables, given the value of a third.
+In the case of the Core Inforgram, the CMI measures the net predictive information, and in the Fair context, we refer to this as the relevance index.
+CMI captures multivariate non-linear conditional dependencies between the variables in a completely non-parametric manner.
+The y-axis of the infogram is Normalized CMI.
+- **Core Features or Core Set**: In the Core Infogram, these are key features that are driving the response, without redundancy.
+High relevance, low redundancy.
+- **Inadmissible Features (L-Features)**: The highlighted L-shaped area in the Infogram contains features that are either irrelevant or redundant.
+In the case of the Fair Infogram, these features process little or no informational value beyond their use as a dummy for protected characteristics.
+- **Irrelevant Features**: In the Core Infogram, these are the features on the vertical side of the L, which have low total information (relevance to the response).
 - **Protected Features**:  User-defined features that are sensitive and need to be protected (legally, or otherwise).
 These features (e.g. race, gender, etc) should not drive the prediction of the response.
-- **Core Features or Core Set**: Key features that are driving the response, without redundancy.
-High relevance, low redundancy.
-- **Irrelevant Features**: Features on the vertical side of the L, which have low total information or relevance.
-- **Redundant Features**: Features on the bottom side of the L, which have a low amount of unique information to offer.
+- **Redundant Features**: In the Core Infogram, these are the features on the bottom side of the L, which have a low amount of net (unique) information to offer.
+- **Relevance**: Relevance of the feature to the response variable.
+Higher is more relevant, more predictive, of the response.
+For Core infograms, we refer to this as Total Information Index and for Fair Infograms, it's referred to as the Relevance Index.
+This is the x-axis of the infogram.
+- **Relevance Index**: A normalized measure of the relevance of the feature to the response variable.
+Higher is more relevant, more predictive, of the response.
-- **Safety-index**:  This quantifies how much extra information `X_j` carries for `Y` that is not acquired through the sensitive variables.
+- **Safety Index**: For Fair Infograms, the safety index represents how safe a feature is to use, with respect to the specified protected columns.
+This quantifies how much extra information each feature carries for the response that is not acquired through the sensitive variables.
+Higher is safer.
-- **Relevance-index**: TO DO
-- **Admissible Features**: The set of features that are found to acceptable to use (high on the safety index).
-- **Inadmissible Features L-Features)**: The highlighted L-shaped area in the Infogram contains features that are either irrelevant or redundant.
-These are variables with small F-values (F-stands for fairness) will be called inadmissible, as they possess little or no informational value beyond their use as a dummy for protected characteristics.

 References
 ----------

 Subhadeep Mukhopadhyay. *InfoGram and Admissible Machine Learning*, August 2021. `arXiv URL <https://arxiv.org/abs/2108.07380>`__.